nullthefirst/JavaScript-Calculator/README.md

-# A project for my freeCodeCamp Front End Libraries certification
+A project for my freeCodeCamp Front End Libraries certification

+# How to use

 ```
 git clone https://github.com/Usheninte/JavaScript-Calculator.git